 The US military itself has long recognized climate change as a “threat multiplier.”
 The last three Pentagon Quadrennial Defense Reviews characterized climate change as a threat to national security.

 Since the idea of climate change as “threat multiplier” tends to encourage militarized responses, (like Elizabeth Warren’s recent proposals) this information is widely reported in the pro-war media and I will not repeat it here.
 The military and their media allies fall silent when it comes to a far more important truth: war causes climate change.

 War Causes Climate Chaos

 At the core of the corporate state is the war machine, the world’s largest polluter.
 Despite the exemptions from reporting on military pollution that the US demanded in the 1997 Kyoto Accords and continued suppression of information by the military, the general picture comes through.
-Consider the evidence linking fossil fuels and war making.
+Consider the evidence linking fossil fuels and war-making.

-- The US military is the world’s largest polluters of all forms of toxins.
+- The US military is the world’s largest polluter of all forms of toxins.
 Almost 900 of the nearly 1,200 Superfund sites in the U.S. are abandoned military facilities or sites that otherwise supported military needs.

 - While there are many sources, a 2016 report by the GAO itself stated: “The Department of Defense (DOD) generally, and the military services in particular, are the largest consumers of fuel in the United States Government.”